facebookarchive/atom-ide-ui/ISSUE_TEMPLATE.md

 ### Before Submitting

+* Have you installed an "ide-" language package? atom-ide-ui provides no functionality out-of-the box unless you've installed a suitable package.
 * If your issue is language-specific, please file an issue against the "ide-" language package you're using instead.